myoperator/grafana-graphite-statsd/README.md

 This image contains a sensible default configuration of StatsD, Graphite, Grafana and Cabot alerting.

+## Grafana Dashboard

+Grafana dashboards are present in the grafana_dashboards folder as json files.

 ## Getting Started

 You should have `docker`, `docker-compose` installed on your machine.
 The container exposes the following ports: